 What are Unique Listeners?

-A Unique Listener is someone who's using the same device, from the same IP, and listening to your show within a certain timeframe.
-So, if someone is in Los Angeles, and they listen to your show on their iPhone, that counts as one listen, even if they listen to your episode 100 times!
+A Unique Listener is someone who's using the same device, from the same IP, and listening to your show within the reporting timeframe.
 Unique Listeners ensure 100% accuracy when it comes to your analytics, thanks to our IAB V2 Certification.

 What's the difference between a download and a listen?